olefjaerestad/caniuse/README.md

 # caniuse
 Check if you can use a certain CSS or JS feature as mission critical or nice-to-have on your site based on browser usage data from Google Analytics.
+Not to be confused with (but still big thanks to) [https://github.com/Fyrd/caniuse](https://github.com/Fyrd/caniuse).

 ![The user interface displaying data about the support status of a browser feature](screenshot.png "The UI")